Sunday, 19 January 2025

 Qualcomm's new Snapdragon X Elite chipsets are set to rival most Intel laptops and Apple's M2 series.
 The chips promise improved performance and energy efficiency.
 Keep an eye out for new devices featuring these chips in 2024.

-Considering a new computer?
+Considering a new Windows computer?
 You may want to pause that purchase.
 Qualcomm has unveiled its forthcoming Snapdragon X Elite chipsets for PCs, aiming to outperform most Intel laptops and give Apple’s M2 series a run for their money, according to Stuff.

 The game-changing Snapdragon X Elite